 The DASH diet focuses on fruits and vegetables because they're low in fat, cholesterol and sodium, and high in potassium and magnesium, which may help reduce blood pressure.

 Three to four servings of vegetables and four servings of fruits are recommended on the 1600-calorie DASH diet daily.
 One serving is a medium piece or a 1/2 cup of cut fruit, such as an apple or grapes.

 One serving of a vegetable is 1/2 cup of cut or 1 cup of raw leafy greens, such as romaine lettuce or kale.
 To meet your goals, try to eat at least one serving of a fruit and a vegetable at each meal.

 Calcium and Protein Foods

-Low-fat dairy products, lean meat, poultry and fish are included on the DASH plan because they provide calcium and protein, which are expected to lower blood pressure.
-Two to three servings of low-fat dairy foods are recommended.
-A serving is 8 ounces of yogurt or 1 percent milk or 1 ounce of low-fat cheese.
+Low-fat dairy products, lean meat, poultry and fish are included on the DASH plan because they provide calcium and protein, which may lower blood pressure.
+Two to three servings of low-fat dairy foods are recommended daily.
+A serving is 8 ounces of yogurt or 1-percent milk or 1 ounce of low-fat cheese.

 Limit White Flour and Added Sugar

 Whole-grain breads, cereals and pasta provide more fiber and nutrients than white or refined grains, and they are great carbohydrate foods to eat on the DASH plan.
 Six servings a day are recommended, but be aware that serving sizes may not be what you expect.
 One slice of bread, 1 ounce of cereal, or a half cup of pasta each count as a serving.

 Limit sweets and baked goods, which are high in calories but low in nutrients.
 Quinoa, brown rice, oats, and whole-wheat bread are excellent choices.
 Note that much packaged bread can be high in sodium, so always check the nutrition labels when making your selections.

 Read more: Three Exercises That Lower Blood Pressure